gravitational/teleport/examples/chart/teleport-daemonset/README.md

 number of host filesystem mounts on every Kubernetes worker node.
 Each pod will install and set up Teleport to run on the worker node itself as a `systemd` service, so that `ssh`-like access to these nodes is possible by logging into the leaf cluster.

 The configuration for this is set up in the `daemonset` section of `values.yaml`.
-You should configure a node join token here.
+You must configure a secure node join token here.

+Each node connects back to the auth server of the Teleport leaf cluster running inside Kubernetes by using an exposed `NodePort`.
+This setup may not survive failures of the `kubelet` or other underlying node services, so it should **not** be relied on for emergency 'break-glass' access in the event of a failure.

 ## Prerequisites